a-meijer/showcase/ELO/README.md

 Creating Player objects is something I went back and forth on during the development of this project.
 It would've been possible to do the algorithm with just a list of tuples.
 In the end I decided to go with Player objects because they are conceptually easy to work with and they're easily scaleable in case I want to add more features like match history or aliases.

 ### Creating the Python File
+The name of the file to run on the CSV data is called updateRankings.py.
+Use the following command:
+``
+python updateRankings.py
+``
 ChatGPT greatly enhanced my productivity for this project by helping to answer questions about Python syntax.
 I created my Python file in VSCode and implemented the Elo algorithm.

 The file runs from top to bottom of course, it imports the CSV library; declares filename variables; initializes the Player class, the rank dictionary, and the K-constant, all global variables; and creates a function that I later use to sort the rankings.